glarocca/OpenAIRE_research_products/README.md

 export OPENAIRE_RESEARCH_PRODUCT="other"
 ```

-## Retrieve the Publications from the OpenAIRE's dashboard (in the specific period)
+## Retrieve the Research Products from the OpenAIRE's dashboard (in the specific period)

 ```bash
 $ source openrc.sh && python3 get_research_products.py